Dnshbbu/firefly-iii/pythondashboard/README.md

 # Firefly III Dashboard

-A Streamlit-based dashboard for preprocessing CSV files before importing into Firefly III, with plans for future analytics and visualization features.
+A comprehensive Streamlit-based dashboard for managing and visualizing your Firefly III personal finance data.

+This directory provides two main tools:
+1. **Net Worth Dashboard** - Real-time visualization of your financial position via Firefly III API
+2. **CSV Preprocessor** - Clean and prepare bank statement CSV files for import

-This directory consolidates all CSV preprocessing tools, bank statement files, and import configurations in one place for easy management.
+All CSV preprocessing tools, bank statement files, and import configurations are consolidated in one place for easy management.

 ## Features

+### 📊 Net Worth Dashboard (NEW!)
+- **Real-time API Integration** - Connect directly to your Firefly III instance
+- **Net Worth Calculation** - Automatic calculation by currency
+- **Interactive Charts** - Visual breakdown by account type and individual accounts
+- **Account Overview** - Detailed table of all asset and liability accounts
+- **Export Capabilities** - Download account data as CSV
+- **Filtering Options** - Filter by account type, active status, and balance

-### CSV Preprocessing (Current)
+### 📄 CSV Preprocessing
 - Upload CSV files from your bank statements
 - Automatically detect bank type (currently supports Revolut, Revolut Credit Card, T212, and AIB)
 - Apply preprocessing rules to clean up data: